sopra-fs24-group-34/sopra-fs24-group-34-server/README.md

-# SoPra FS24 group 34 Server
+# SoPra FS24 group 34 Server - Guess Who?

 ## [Introduction](#introduction)
 Does the person have brown eyes?
 No!
 Did you forgot this game?
 "Guess Who" is back.
 We implemented the traditional tabletop game where users have to guess characters by asking yes or no characters.